eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/mqtt_connector/README.md

 ##### 2. Azure Event Grid with MQTT

+1. Create a self-signed certificate:

     1. Create a private key.
 Replace the `{PrivateKeyName}` placeholder with the name you wish to use.

         ```shell
         openssl genpkey -out {PrivateKeyName}.key -algorithm RSA -pkeyopt rsa_keygen_bits:2048
         ```

     1. Create a certificate signing request.
 Replace the placeholders with their respective values, and fill in the prompts of the certificate signing request.

         ```shell
         openssl req -new -key {PrivateKeyName}.key -out {CertificateSigningRequestName}.csr
         ```

     1. Create an X.509 self-signed certificate.
 Replace the placeholders with their respective values.

         ```shell
         openssl x509 -req -days 365 -in {CertificateSigningRequestName}.csr -signkey {PrivateKeyName}.key -out {CertificateName}.cer
         ```

     1. Get the thumbprint of your certificate in DER format.
 You will need the thumbprint when [creating a client](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#create-clients) for your Event Grid in step 6.

         ```shell
         openssl x509 -in {CertificateName}.cer -outform DER -out {CertificateName}.crt
         sha256sum {CertificateName}.crt | awk '{print $1}'
         rm {CertificateName}.crt
         ```

 1. Follow the [Quickstart: Publish and subscribe to MQTT messages on Event Grid Namespace with Azure portal](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal) guide for creating an Azure Event Grid, topic namespace, and client.
 You can skip the *Generate sample client certificate and thumbprint* section as you have generated a self-signed certificate in steps 1-3.